Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Discussion

 The current study has several limitations that will need to be addressed in future studies.
 First, for efficiency reasons, we learned the CSCGs offline (before embedding them into the HAI), using a simplified procedure: we used predefined trajectories that exhaustively covered the W-maze as inputs for the cognitive map of physical space and 75\% correct trajectories as inputs for the cognitive map of task space.
 In the future, it would be interesting to train CSCG online, similar to~\citep{lazaro-gredilla_fast_2023}, by guiding the exploration through active inference dynamics~\citep{friston_active_2017,schwartenbeck_computational_2019,parr_active_2022}.
-A second research avenue is to relax the separation of the timescales between the two levels, by selecting their inputs (e.g., level 1 takes all sensory observations as inputs, whereas level 2 only considers reward observations -- and in particular, observation 1 in Figure \ref{fig:observations}).
+A second research avenue is to relax the separation of the timescales between the two levels, by selecting their inputs (e.g., level 1 takes all sensory observations as inputs, whereas level 2 only considers observations that could be rewarding -- and in particular, observation 1 in Figure \ref{fig:observations}).
 In the future, it would be interesting to explore methods to learn hierarchical models with multiple timescales~\citep{yamashita2008emergence,hinton2006fast} and effective state spaces for navigation and for task rules in self-supervised (and/or reward-guided) ways, as shown in prior work~\citep{stoianov_hippocampal_2022,stoianov2018model,stoianov2016prefrontal,niv2019learning}.
-A third promising challenge is to avoid having the agent learn from scratch each new maze or rule.
+This might also help understand the reciprocal influences between cognitive map learning at different levels and in different (e.g., prefrontal versus hippocampal) brain structures.
+A third challenge is to avoid having the agent learn from scratch each new maze or rule.
 Recent work in transfer learning shows that it is possible to reuse existing cognitive maps or latent task representations to learn novel and similar tasks much faster~\citep{stoianov_hippocampal_2022,guntupalli2023graph,stoianov2016prefrontal,swaminathan_schema-learning_2023}.
 Extending our architecture with transfer learning abilities would be important to provide more accurate models of how animals learn cognitive maps, especially given the strong evidence for the reuse of existing neural sequences and cognitive maps in the hippocampus~\citep{liu2019preconfigured,farzanfar_cognitive_2023}.